1120 SW Fifth Avenue, Portland, OR 97204

 Supported by the Western Golf Association, the Chick Evans Caddie Scholarship provides full housing and tuition to deserving caddies across the country.
 Currently, 965 caddies are attending college on scholarship; there are more than 10,600 Evans Alumni worldwide.
 Most Evans Scholars attend one of the 14 universities where the Foundation owns and operates a Scholarship House.

 The Evans Scholars Program is funded by contributions from more than 32,000 supporters nationwide, as well as Evans Scholars Alumni and proceeds from the BMW Championship.
-Portland Public Golf Manager John Zoller is a proud Evans Scholar Alum.
+Former Portland Public Golf Manager, John Zoller, is a proud Evans Scholar Alum.

 The requirements for an Evans Scholar are based on financial need, good citizenship and being a top student and caddie.